dmpop/sonnenhut/README.rst

 -  Precipitation warning

-The app also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the fist run).
+The app also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the fist run) and articles from the RSS feed specified in the *sonnenhut.ini* file.